isc-projects/stork/CONTRIBUTING.md

 is possible to provide a patch against the latest release, it makes the review process much easier if it is for latest code from the Git master branch.

 ISC uses [gitlab](https://gitlab.isc.org) to manage its source code.
-While we also maintain presence on [github](https://github.com/isc-projects/stork), the process of syncing gitlab to github is mostly automated and Stork devs rarely look at github.
+While we also maintain a presence on [github](https://github.com/isc-projects/stork), the process of syncing gitlab to github is mostly automated and Stork devs rarely look at github.